ziutek/simple_go_wiki/README.md

 # How to write database-driven Web application using Go

-In this tutorial I tried to explain how you can use *web.go*, *kview*/*kasia.go* and *MyMySQL* together to write a simple database driven web application.
+In this tutorial I tried to explain how you can use *kview*/*kasia.go* and *MyMySQL* to write a simple database driven web application in Go.
 As usual, the example application will be a simple Wiki.

 ## Prerequisites